 FCL is also the best way to avoid any risk of damage to your goods that may be caused by contact with other exporters’ merchandise, and so may be a wise choice even for small shipments.

-A shared container (LCL)-known as groupage-is a good and economical choice if separating your goods from others’ isn’t a concern.
+A shared container (LCL), also known as groupage, is a good and economical choice if sharing space with others isn’t a concern.
 Groupage requires you to pay only for your own space within a shipping container, and so is cost-effective.
 Contact iContainers for rates and other important information on shipping.

 Da Nang Port is the third-largest port system in Vietnam, located at the mouth of the Han River on the South China Sea.
 The port handled 2.7 million tons of cargo in 2008: 985,600 tons of domestic cargo, 1.2 million tons of exports, and 525,900 tons of imports.